Detecting light dark matter with prompt-delayed events in neutrino experiments: Experimental sensitivity

 Utilizing the profile likelihood ratio approach, we derive the 90 \% C.L. exclusion limit on the atmospheric DM-nucleon scattering cross section $\bar{\sigma}_n$ with the prompt-delayed events from KamLAND.
 We also present the expected 90\% C.L. sensitivity for the upcoming JUNO experiment at an exposure of 183 kt·yr, which bases on the predicted atmospheric neutrino events as background in the prompt energy range of 11–29 MeV~\cite{Meighen-Berger:2023xpr}.
 For comparison, we calculate the exclusion limits on $\bar{\sigma}_n$ with the data of elastic nuclear recoil from LUX, PandaX-4T and XENONnT provided in the appendix.
 The effective Lagrangian of DM-nucleus interactions can be described as $g_\chi S\bar{\chi}_L\chi_R+g_AS\bar{A}_LA_RF(Q^2)+\text{h.c.}$ ~\cite{Batell:2018fqo,AristizabalSierra:2018eqm}, where $g_A = Zg_{pS}+(A-Z)g_{nS}$ are the couplings of mediator $S$ with the nucleus $A$, $F(Q^2)$ is nuclear form factor ~\cite{Duda:2006uk}.
 Then, the coherent scattering cross section is given by~\cite{Su:2022wpj},

 The resulting constraints on $\bar{\sigma}_n$ for atmospheric DM are plotted in Fig.~\ref{sigma_p}.
 The detailed data and statistic method are provided in the Appendix.

-We find that for $m_\chi = 0.1~(150)$ MeV, KamLAND has excluded the cross section above $1\times10^{-37}$ ($1\times10^{-31}$) cm$^2$.
+We find that for $m_\chi = 0.1~(150)$ MeV, KamLAND has excluded the cross section above $1\times10^{-37}$ ($1\times10^{-31}$) cm$^2$ {for given $m_S = 300$ MeV and BR$(\eta \to \pi \chi \bar{\chi})\ \simeq \ 1\times 10^{-5}$ (left plane of Fig. \ref{sigma_p})}.
 This result is one order of magnitude more stringent than the those obtained from PandaX - 4T~\cite{PandaX:2024qfu}, XENONnT~\cite{XENON:2025vwd}, and LUX~\cite{LZ:2024zvo}.
 The projected sensitivity of JUNO demonstrates a five-fold improvement over KamLAND.
 It is noteworthy that the $m_S$ plays important roles in the QES and ES processes due to propagator effects, i.e., $\mathrm{d} \sigma \propto {1}/{\left(Q^2+m_S^2\right)^2}$.
 As discussed in Ref.~\cite{Su:2022wpj}, when the mediator is heavy, the QES cross section is larger than that of ES, making the QES process more favorable for detection.
 In the light mediator scenario, however, the $m_S$ term becomes negligible, resulting in an enhancement of the ES cross section proportional to $1/Q^4$.
-This enhancement narrows the gap between the exclusion limit of QES and ES process.
+This enhancement narrows the gap between the exclusion limit of QES and ES process, {as can be seen from the plots for $m_S = 100$ MeV and BR$(\eta \to \pi \chi \bar{\chi})\ \simeq \ 6\times 10^{-7}$ (middle plane of Fig. \ref{sigma_p}), and $m_S = 50$ MeV and BR$(\eta \to \pi \chi \bar{\chi})\ \simeq \ 6\times 10^{-7}$ (right plane of Fig. \ref{sigma_p}).
+Compared to the heavier mediator scenario, the sensitivities for the two lighter mediator masses are weaker, primarily owing to the smaller branching fractions of the decay process $\eta \to \pi \chi \bar{\chi}$.}